Addons

 > swaks --server "${CLOUDRON_MAIL_SMTP_SERVER}" -p "${CLOUDRON_MAIL_SMTPS_PORT}" --from "${CLOUDRON_MAIL_FROM}" --body "Test mail from cloudron app at $(hostname -f)" --auth-user "${CLOUDRON_MAIL_SMTP_USERNAME}" --auth-password "${CLOUDRON_MAIL_SMTP_PASSWORD}" -tlsc

-for apps that allow the user to set the mail from display name.
-When enabled, the CLOUDRON_MAIL_FROM_DISPLAY_NAME
+Set the supportsDisplayName flag to true for apps that allow users to configure the sender display name.
+When enabled, the CLOUDRON_MAIL_FROM_DISPLAY_NAME environment variable is set.

 Exported environment variables: